 The state of Nevada, like every state in the nation, maintains a huge amount of legislation covering hundreds of topics.
-The sections covering motor vehicles are known casually as the Vehicle Code, and they cover all aspects of vehicle regulations, including rules of the road, administrative processes, and fee schedules.
+The sections covering motor vehicles are known casually as the vehicle code, and they cover all aspects of vehicle regulations, including rules of the road, administrative processes, and fee schedules.

 The NRS even offers a text search feature, where you can type in any keyword and find statutes relating to that term.
 This can come in handy when you're searching for a specific law or regulation.

-- Driver licenses: applications, testing, and fees
+- Driver's licenses: applications, testing, and fees.

-- Licensing, registration, and sales of vehicles
+- Licensing, registration, and sales of vehicles.

-- Hazardous materials regulations
+- Hazardous materials regulations.

-- Traffic laws
+- Traffic laws.

-- Insurance requirements
+- Insurance requirements.

-- Bikes, motorcycles, and other two-wheeled vehicles
+- Bikes, motorcycles, and other two-wheeled vehicles.

-- Air pollution legislation
+- Air pollution legislation.

-- Administration of motor vehicle laws
+- Administration of motor vehicle laws.

-For certain industries, the DMV has prepared summary documents of the latest legislative changes, such as for the vehicle industry and motor carriers.
+For certain industries, the Nevada DMV has prepared summary documents of the latest legislative changes, such as for the vehicle industry and motor carriers.

-Also check out Nevada Traffic Laws for important topics.
+Also check out Nevada traffic laws for important topics.

 Whenever you need or want to check the status of your driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the DMV.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record at the Nevada Department of Motor Vehicles.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have had.